ttappr/fenwick/README.md

 costly.
 The Fenwick Tree balances out the costs of update and query operations, each with `O(log n)` time complexity.

-Although the code is derived from the 1-based version of the tree, it's been modified to be 0-based.
+This implementation has 0-based indexing, despite having been derived from the tree's 1-based version.

 The debug build has `debug_assert`'s to ensure parameters are within range for some functions and all values are non-negative for `.rank_query()` and `.min_rank_query()`.
-This may make the query functions seem slow for debug, but the asserts aren't included in the release build, which will execute much faster.
+This may make these query functions seem slow for debug, but the asserts aren't included in the release build, which will execute much faster.

 ## Operations